kubecost/docs/aws-amp-integration.md

 ```
 ### Set up IAM role for Kubecost service account (IRSA):

-These following commands help to automate these following tasks:
+These following commands help to automate the following tasks:
 - Create an IAM role with the AWS managed IAM policy and trusted policy for the following service accounts: `kubecost-cost-analyzer`, `kubecost-prometheus-server`.
 - Modify current K8s service accounts with annotation to attach new IAM role.